News: Joe Biden supports Wiley Nickel for NC Senate

 The upcoming May 8, 2018 primary election is particularly important because recent redistricting has altered many state legislative districts in North Carolina.
-The 16th District of the North Carolina state Senate exemplifies the impact of recent redistricting.
+The 16th District of the North Carolina state Senate emphasizes the impact of recent redistricting.
 The 16th District is now an open seat, without an incumbent state Senator.

 What are my options to vote?

 North Carolinians registered to vote in Wake County may cast their ballot in the upcoming May 8, 2018 primary election in a variety of ways:

 - Vote by mail via absentee ballot

 - Vote early at any Wake County One-Stop Early Vote site

 - Vote on Election Day at your local Election Day precinct polling place

 How do I vote absentee by mail?

 Any North Carolinian who is registered to vote may vote absentee by mail.
 The Wake County Board of Elections is scheduled to begin processing absentee ballot requests for the May 8, 2018 primary election on March 19, 2018.
 Any registered voter may request an absentee ballot but all absentee ballot requests must be submitted to the Wake County Board of Elections by 5:00 pm on May 1, 2018.

 To request an absentee ballot, voters must complete an absentee ballot request form and submit the request to the Wake County Board of Elections via: